radiantearth/stac-spec/api-spec/examples.md

 The API Extensions allow for more sophisticated searching, such as the ability to search by geometries and searching on specific Item properties.

-Use the *[Query](extensions/query/README.md)* extension to search for any data falling within a specific geometry collected between Jan 1st and May 1st, 2019:
+Use the *[Query](extensions/query/README.md)* extension to search for any items falling within a specific geometry collected between Jan 1st and May 1st, 2019:

 ```